Apollo-operating-system/Apollo-operating-system/README.md

 # Apollo OS

-Apollo  is postponed for a while (sorry) and for now I'm gonna work on a game

 Apollo OS is an OS made to run on the power PC cell broadband engine architecture. (but there will be a cell CPU emulator and X86 port)